smallcloudai/web_docs_refact_ai/src/content/docs/guides/self-hosted.md

 ---
 title: Self-hosted Refact
-description: A page with instructions on how to run a self-hosted Refact option..
+description: A page with instructions on how to run a self-hosted Refact option.
 ---

 Self-hosted version of Refact is a more flexible option with additional features.
 It allows you to create fine-tuned models for your specific task.